-This syndrome is characterised by irritation of the ulnar nerve as it passes through a tunnel behind the elbow.
+Ulnar nerve compression is a syndrome characterised by irritation of the ulnar nerve as it passes through a tunnel behind the elbow.
 The ulnar nerve is one the main nerves supplying sensation and strength to the forearm and hand.
 It passes relatively superficially over the elbow, making it prone to potential compromise at this point.
 This is the reason why leaning on your elbow for a prolonged period results in pins and needles in your forearm and hand.
 The nerve actually runs in a little groove just next to the “funny bone”.

 Symptoms of compression of this nerve at this point are exactly the sort of symptoms that can happen if you lean on your elbow for too long.
 They consist of pain or sensory symptoms (numbness or pins and needles) radiating through your forearm and into your hand, particularly the ring and little fingers of your hand.